-The drain is located behind the front panel on the far right side, grasp the hose bib cap and turn it counter clockwise.
+The drain is located behind the front panel on the far right side.
+You can access the drain by unscrewing the black thumb screws and removing the corner panel.
+Grasp the drain cap, and pull the assembly out all the way.
+Unscrew the cap, then push the assembly back in half way to start the flow of water.
 Attach a garden hose, if desired.
-Turn the black knob on the side of the valve a quarter turn.
 Draining times may vary by model using the external hose bib.
 A sump pump may also be used to drain the spa quickly.